Youth In Policing Initiative

 Summer Initiative

 The Summer Initiative was founded in 2006.
-Employment typically commences on the first week of July to the last week of August (8 weeks), working Monday to Thursday, 9am to 5pm (32 hours per week).
-Approximately 85 Students and 8 Team Leaders are hired for the Summer Initiative and members typically work out of the Durham College / Ontario Tech University campus.
+Employment typically commences on the first week of July to the last week of August (8 weeks), working Monday to Thursday, 9am to 4pm and Fridays from 9am to 1pm (32 hours per week).
+Approximately 100 Students and 10 Team Leaders are hired for the Summer Initiative and members typically work out of the Durham College / Ontario Tech University campus.

 Winter Initiative